-To establish an academic liaison between the Canadian Process Control industry and academic institutions to provide students of engineering & technology as well as faculty members with greater knowledge of the role and contribution that process control plays in our industrial infrastructure.
+To establish an academic liaison between the Canadian Process Control industry and academic institutions to provide students of engineering & technology, as well as faculty members, with greater knowledge of the role and contribution that process control plays in our industrial infrastructure.
+We will begin working more closely with Colleges across Canada to ensure students are aware of the many career opportunities with member companies and provide members access to the best and brightest.

 Each year, the CPCA Academic Liaison & Education Committee accepts and reviews applications for scholarship and bursary awards with selected universities and educational institutions.
 The recommendations are then presented to the CPCA board for review and ratification.
 Typically the academic institution selected by CPCA selects the qualified students based upon CPCA criteria.